 In December 2011, construction began on the Chlorine Dioxide Treatment Facility.
 This $5 million project, completed in early 2013, lessens the formation of chlorinated disinfection by-products, as required by EPA’s Stage 2 Disinfectants and Disinfection By-products Rule.
 In August 2015, the District began construction of two, 2-megawatt diesel powered generators.
 This $5.4 million project, completed in 2016, provides emergency back-up power for a 20-year planning period.
 In 2017, crews completed a new surge tank installation in the District’s Treated Water Pump Station at a cost of $357,843.
 The additional surge tank protection was needed for the city of Fayetteville’s pumps and pipelines to protect against pressure surges.
 With the surge tank online, the maximum allowable flow to Fayetteville has increased from 30.2 MGD to 41 MGD.
 This capacity is projected to meet the daily demands of Fayetteville through 2032.

-In 2018, the Filter-to-Waste (FTW) and Solids Processing Improvements Project got underway.
-The cost estimate for the project is $4.8 million.
-The project is now more than halfway complete and is adding a recovery basin, piping, pumps, and other appurtenances to capture the FTW stream and recycle it to the head of the plant.
-In addition to this project being a sustainable solution, removing the FTW stream from the solids processing facility will significantly extend the useful life of BWD’s existing assets, delaying capital costs for the expansion of that facility.
-Designed by Black & Veatch with Construction Management-at-Risk services provided by Crossland Heavy Contractors, the project is currently within budget and projected to be complete ahead of schedule.
+Begun in 2018 and completed in early 2020, the $4.8 million Filter-to-Waste (FTW) and Solids Processing Improvements Project added a recovery basin, piping, pumps, and other appurtenances to capture the FTW stream and recycle it to the head of the plant.
+Recovering this approximately 500,000 gallons per day FTW stream back to the head of the plant, where it will go through the water treatment process, saves BWD money, allowing BWD to keep rates low for customers.
+In addition to cost savings, this project is a more sustainable solution.
+It requires less energy and chemicals to treat the FTW stream than is used when treating raw water from the lake.
+In addition to this project being a sustainable solution, removing the FTW stream from the solids processing facility, it significantly extended the useful life of BWD’s existing assets, delaying capital costs for the expansion of that facility.
+It was designed by Black & Veatch with Construction Management-at-Risk services provided by Crossland Heavy Contractors.

-Click here for the Nov.
-2015 Master Plan Study Executive Summary
+Click here for the February 2020 Master Plan Demand and Transmission Capacity Update

 Capital Improvement Plan Project Summary